-Subha Bollini has represented employees in eleven states and the District of Columbia in employment discrimination and retaliation claims under local, state and federal statutes.
-She has litigated claims against employers of varying sizes, from small businesses to local, state, and federal agencies, to Fortune 50 corporations.
-In addition to representing employees in claims of discrimination based on age, race, and sex, she has litigated complex whistleblowing claims involving financial reporting, shareholder fraud, and industrial safety.
+Subha Bollini is a Partner at Correia & Puth.
+Ms. Bollini has represented employees across the U.S. in employment discrimination and retaliation claims under local, state and federal statutes.
+She has represented employees in claims against employers of varying sizes, from small businesses to local, state, and federal agencies, to Fortune 50 corporations, including claims of discrimination based on age, race, and sex, and whistleblower reprisal.

 Before practicing law, Ms. Bollini worked in communications for a presidential campaign, served as a legislative assistant for foreign affairs, trade, and defense for a member of the U.S. House of Representatives, and performed as a solo violinist, chamber musician, and orchestra member, and with major recording artists in the U.S. and abroad.

 Ms. Bollini earned her Juris Doctor from the American University Washington College of Law and earned a Bachelor’s Degree in Music Performance and Biology from The University of Southern California, where she was admitted as a Dean’s Scholar in the Thematic Option honors program.
 She completed additional graduate coursework at the University of Chicago and Georgetown University, where she studied International Conflict Resolution.

 Maryland Court of Appeals

 D.C.
 Court of Appeals